Wednesday, November 6, 2024

 After Lunch we headed to the Airport Mesa and its Spiritual Vortex, one of many found in Sedona.
 I'm not sure I buy into the existence of spiritual vortices, but we had to at least check it out.

 I do wonder how many people have to fall before sketchy handrails are installed.
-And to whoever they are...I say thank you.
+And to whoever they are...I say thank you for your sacrifice.

 Rock Art Ranch and Winslow Arizona